Dollar tumbles as U.S.-China trade tension intensifies

 Trump’s comments overshadowed a speech from Federal Reserve Chair Jerome Powell, who did not announce a major stimulus measure to ease a worsening global economic outlook, but set the stage for further interest rate cuts.

-Powell said the U.S. economy was in a “favorable place” and the Fed would “act as appropriate” to keep the current economic expansion on track.
+Powell said the U.S. economy was in a “favourable place” and the Fed would “act as appropriate” to keep the current economic expansion on track.

 “I don’t really know what the market was thinking would be delivered, but if you’re betting on another two or three cuts, you wouldn’t be dissuaded by this speech based on the headlines,” said Richard Franulovich, head of FX strategy at Westpac in New York.